 The perfect place to mingle, meet and greet, The Neptune pool is the social hub of the Garden of the Gods.
 Splash among the beautiful people, get some sun or just relax.
 The Neptune pool features eight cabanas, 12 day beds and chaise lounge chairs for your enjoyment.

 Apollo was the Roman god of light and the sun, so it’s only fitting that this Las Vegas pool suited for sun worship is named after this deity.
 Positioned at the southwest corridor of the oasis, The Apollo Pool provides maximum sun exposure with five cabanas and four day beds.

-Designated for The Laurel Collection guests, the Jupiter Pool is secluded in the northwest corner of the Garden of the Gods.
+The Jupiter Pool is secluded in the northwest corner of the Garden of the Gods.
 Relax your way in one of seven luxurious cabanas.

 Named after the Roman God of wine, this exclusive pool is reserved for invited guests and celebrities.
 With eight daybeds and eight cabanas, The Bacchus Pool is the perfect place to soak in the sun and enjoy a VIP experience.

 Venus Pool Club is the most well-appointed and exclusive Las Vegas pool experience at the oasis.
 The sophisticated and secluded European-style retreat offers high-end food and beverage choices for you to indulge in while perfecting your summer tan.
 All drinks are topped and made with the freshest fruits and ingredients.
 Light treats include sushi rolls, crisp salads, sandwiches and burgers served straight from the grill.

 The 10,000-square-foot retreat hosts 14 cabanas, 16 day beds, 10 couches and plenty of chaise lounge chairs.
 You’ll find the perfect spot to catch rays, people-watch or just take in the lush surroundings.